Etelcalcetide: History

 Originally, Etelcalcetide was being developed by KAI Pharmaceuticals.
-After positive Phase II trials, Amgen acquired KAI for $315 Million.
+After positive phase II trials, Amgen acquired KAI for $315 million.

-In 2011, KAI entered into agreement with Ono Pharmaceutical for production of Etelcalcetide in Japan, the deal being worth ¥1 Billion.
+In 2011, KAI entered into agreement with Ono Pharmaceutical for production of Etelcalcetide in Japan, the deal being worth ¥1 billion.

-On 25 August 2015 Amgen Inc. announced its submission of a new drug application to the Food and Drug Administration for etelcalcetide.
-The European Medicines Agency approved the drug in November 2016.
+In August 2015 Amgen Inc. announced its submission of a new drug application to the Food and Drug Administration for etelcalcetide.
+The European Medicines Agency approved the medication in November 2016.

 In February 2017, the FDA approved Parsabiv for the treatment of secondary hyperparathyroidism.

 Research

 Phase II trials found that Etelcalcetide was able to lower PTH levels in one cohort by -49% vs a 29% increase in the placebo group.
-In another Phase II study "89% of patients experienced a C30% reduction in PTH and 56% achieved a PTH level of B300 pg/mL."
+In another phase II study "89% of patients experienced a C30% reduction in PTH and 56% achieved a PTH level of B300 pg/mL."

-In 2017, two Phase III trials found that using etelcalcetide showed greater symptom reduction compared to placebo.
+In 2017, two phase III trials found that using etelcalcetide showed greater symptom reduction compared to placebo.
 Etelcalcetide was also able to lower PTH levels below 300pg/mL more often.

-Phase I Pediatric studies are planned for the US and UK for etelcalcetide.
+Phase I pediatric studies are planned for the US and UK for etelcalcetide.